 Important to know about flexible bellows and movements

-It is important that the designer of flexible bellows is fully informed of all the movements to that the expansion joint will encounter.
+It is important that the designer of flexible bellows is fully informed of all the movements to that the Expansion Joint will encounter.
 Knowledge of the amount of movement, its direction and any combination of axial, lateral and angular movements occurring together is essential for the correct design of the expansion joints.
 Read more about Belman’s design & engineering of Expansion Joints as well as quality assurance on flexible bellows.